Parkinson disease (PD) is a brain disorder that causes tremors and problems moving.

 A small number of people with PD have an early-onset form.
 This type is caused by a faulty gene.
 It is passed down from parents.

 PD is more common in older adults.
 Other things that may raise the risk are:

 - Family members with PD

-- Problems with dexterity
+- Problems doing tasks with the hands

 - Sleep problems

 - Perceiving things that are not there